-I am a fifth-year Ph.D. student at UC Berkeley and a member of the Power Electronics Group advised by Professor Seth Sanders.
+I am a final year Ph.D. student at UC Berkeley and a member of the Power Electronics Group advised by Seth Sanders.
 I received the M.S. degree from UC Berkeley in 2015 and the B.S. degree from Olin College of Engineering in 2012, all in electrical engineering.
 I have previously held research positions at NREL, MIT, ABB Corporate Research, and NUS.

 |||J. Poon, P. Jain; I. Konstantakopoulos, C. Spanos, S. K. Panda, S. R. Sanders, "Model-Based Fault Detection and Identification for Switching Power Converters," IEEE Transactions on Power Electronics, vol. 32, no. 2, pp. 1419-1430, Feb.
 2017. doi|